UM-UCs-Org/ES-2425-Templates/README.md

 [your product name] Development Report

+# Introduction

 Welcome to the documentation pages of [your product name]!

-Here, you can find details about the product, from a high-level vision to low-level implementation decisions, a kind of Software Development Report, organized by discipline (as of RUP):
+Here, you can find details about the product, from a high-level vision to low-level implementation decisions, a kind of Software Development Report:
 - Product Vision.
 - Requirements:
   - Use Case Model.